Praquron/praquron.github.io/README.md

 # praquron.github.io

 ### Introduction
-This is where all the assets and code from [praquron.github.io](https://praquron.github.io) live, mainy used for decompiling Google Doodles.
-Feel free to use them.
+Website of Praquron. where I mainly decompile Google Doodles (still in progress).
+I store all my assets and code here because they feel cosy here.
+They are happy to be freely used.